approov/web-quickstart-google-recaptcha-v3-javascript/README.md

 git diff --no-index shapes-app/unprotected/assets/js/app.js shapes-app/approov-recaptcha-protected/assets/js/app.js
 ```

-As we can see the necessary Javascript code to implement Approov in a web app app is simple and short.
+As we can see, the necessary Javascript code to implement Approov in a web app app is simple and short.

 Let's start to implement Google reCAPTCHA V3 with Approov in the Shapes unprotected app...

-Modify the file `shapes-app/unprotected/assets/js/app.js` to remove from the `load` event listener the `HELLO` and `SAHPE` buttons click handlers:
+Modify the file `shapes-app/unprotected/assets/js/app.js` to remove from the `load` event listener the `HELLO` and `SHAPE` buttons click handlers:

 ```js
 // After removing the click handlers the code should look like this: